 Prep Modules: The 10-40 hours you’ll spend on the Prep Modules will introduce the basic technologies you'll use throughout Bootcamp.
 You're required to complete the Prep Modules in the weeks leading up to your first day on campus.
 Ask admissions for more information.

 Your laptop with a good/reliable internet connection can be:

 We do not recommend that students work during the program.
 Please understand that you are missing out on very valuable mentorship hours whenever you are NOT online with your cohort.
 It is advisable that you devote 12 weeks of your time to this course alone, to obtain good outcomes on your efforts towards a new career.

-The Bootcamp is 12 weeks, Monday-Friday and students can be in the classroom upwards of 12 hours a day.
-While there are no classes on the weekend, students usually need this time to catch up and complete a required 8 hours of homework.
+The Bootcamp is 12 weeks, Monday-Friday and students can be in the classroom 8-12 hours per day.
+While there are no classes on the weekend, students usually need this time to catch up.
 You will need to be responsible for managing your time to complete assignments.

 During Bootcamp, you can expect to dedicate 100% of your time and energy to lectures, labs, tests, and mentorship.
 The lecture is around 2 hours, and the rest of your day will be spent completing the daily assignments, projects and reaching for those stretch goals.
 Students can choose, and do continue learning after hours, and into the weekend as they see fit, to ensure they are staying on track with the pace of the program.
 You can expect to introduce yourself to new concepts through readings and exercises, getting your knowledge bolstered and backfilled with lectures throughout the week.